VCurry20/FDAProject2021/README.md

 ## Purpose of this Repository

-The overall purpose of this notebook is two fold, the first is to explore the purpose and use of Matplotlib-pyplot, the second is to upload, clean and use the data from the CAO points for three years.
+The overall purpose of this notebook is twofold, the first is to explore the purpose and use of Matplotlib-pyplot, the second is to upload, clean and use the data from the CAO points for three years.

-In this repository you will find two differnt Jupyter notebooks, which have been used to document the process of each of these aims.
+In this repository you will find two different Jupyter notebooks, which have been used to document the process of each of these aims.

-In the first Jupyter notebook I have reviewed Matplotlib and the use of Matplotlib plotting, concentrating on 3 main plots and their advantanges and disadvantages.
+In the first Jupyter notebook I have reviewed Matplotlib and the use of Matplotlib plotting, concentrating on 3 main plots and their advantages and disadvantages.

-I had also included the brief for this project for review in a seperate folder.
+I had also included the brief for this project for review in a separate folder.